SECURE THE JOB YOU WANT & EXCEL

 Employers are routinely starting to use search engines on the Internet to see what information may exist there on potential new hires.
 Everyone who is active on the Internet is creating an indelible personal footprint there.
 Do not be indiscreet online with any comments or opinions that could come back to haunt you, including those made in a chat-room, blog or forum.
 Do not take chances online that will put at risk your personal safety, expose you to identity theft or raise unnecessary questions about your character in the minds of prospective future employers.

-In the case of online social-networking sites, such as Facebook or MySpace, be careful about what you post there under your own name.
+In the case of online social media sites, such as Facebook and Twitter, be careful about what you post there under your own name.
 Assume all your tweets will be screened one day for anything offensive you may have said in them.
 Categorically avoid making any negative comments online about your prior or current employer, supervisor or co-workers.
 Refrain from using offensive language, referring to any questionable behavior on your part, or posting revealing personal photos.
 Set up privacy settings to prevent the general public from accessing your postings but do not count on this protection working.
-Also, never use the same password on your social-networking sites that you use for any sensitive e-mail, financial or payment accounts.
+Also, never use the same password on your Social Media Sites that you use for any sensitive e-mail, financial or payment accounts.

 Finally, do not get discouraged in your job search.
 Be tenacious and persevere.
 If what you are doing is not getting results, unplug and try another approach.
 Do not over-rely on the Internet to find a job.
 Meet face-to-face with as many people who might be able to help you as you can.